Kryvonis/Kryvonis/README.md

 Software Engineer
 -----------------

-I've been learning to code more than 8.
+I've been learning to code more than 8 years.
 I started as Python Back End Engineer, working in RND Department with AI and Machine Learning, worked with spatial data.
 Now passion as Full Stack Developer on JS/TS

 * 🌍  I'm based in Ukraine
 * ✉️  You can contact me at [kryvonis.artem@gmail.com](mailto:kryvonis.artem@gmail.com)